AljoschaMeyer/bpmux-rel/README.md

 After the `len` bytes, place that many bytes of payload.
 This consumes as much top-level credit.

+Upon receiving this chunk, a peer must acknowledge it.

-If `req == 3`, the chunk acknowledges the cancellation of a response previously awaited by the peer.
+If `req == 3`, the chunk acknowledges the cancellation of a response previously awaited by the peer, or it acknowledges that it received the response.
 The `2 ^ len` bytes following the tag specify the id of the request on which to acknowledge the cancellation. `len` may not be 3.

 ### `Close:Res(req: uint2_t, len: uint2_t)`, type nibble: 1 (`0b0001`)